 This program is a result of the agreement between the University of California, Davis (UC Davis) and Diamond Developers (DD) of Dubai, UAE to conduct research and training relating to technologies, systems, social conditions and experiences entailed in building, living in, and maintaining communities that are designed for sustainable living.
 The vision of the program is interdisciplinary, collaborative and engaged.
-In this second call, the focus will be understanding, measuring and promoting the social conditions and experiences entailed in building, living in, and maintaining communities which are designed for sustainable living.
+In this third call, the focus is to understand and measure the integration of social and technical aspects entailed in building, living in, and maintaining communities which are designed for sustainable living.
 The Sustainable City (TSC) in Dubai will serve as a living laboratory for projects.
 Research activities may take place in Dubai, at UC Davis, or elsewhere, depending on the requirements of the proposed research project.
-Project Pls must be from one of the five BCBCB consortium universities (American University of Beirut, American University in Cairo, Lebanese American University, University of California Davis, and/or Birzeit University).
+Project Pls must be from one of the six BCBCB consortium universities (American University of Beirut, American University in Cairo, Lebanese American University, University of California Davis, Birzeit University, American University of Sharjah).
 All projects are strongly encouraged to include collaboration among BCBCB partners.